Drdr1/AWS/README.md

 1. **S3 Bucket**: Acts as the trigger for the notification system.
 When a new file is uploaded, it initiates the process.
 2. **Lambda Function**: A Lambda function is triggered by new objects uploaded to the S3 bucket and handles the email notification process.
 3. **Event Notifications**: S3 event notifications are configured to activate the Lambda function upon new file uploads.
-4. **Testing and Validation**: Rigorous testing ensures that emails are sent correctly for various file types and upload scenarios.
+4. **Testing**: Rigorous testing ensures that emails are sent correctly for various file types and upload scenarios.